Baltic. The Dog on the ice floe

 Do you remember the story?
 About the dog in 2010 that floated down the Vistula on an ice floe and was finally rescued, frozen and terrified, by the crew of a research ship from the Gdynia Fisheries Institute R/V Baltica in the Bay of Gdansk, fifteen miles from shore?

 The story found its way onto news sites all over the world.
 Internet users wrote: "Stories like this restore your faith in humanity", "there are two types of people in the world - those who say: "It's only a dog after all" and others - on a higher ethical plane - who understand how wonderful this news is."
-Baltic the dog is currently a member of the R/V Baltica crew and an honorary canine citizen of the City of Gdynia.
-Together with his owner, Adam Buczyński, he has received hundreds of letters from every corner of the world, including a letter from Brigitte Bardot saying "Thank You" for the rescue of Baltic.
+After the rescue Baltic the dog was a member of the R/V Baltica crew and an honorary canine citizen of the City of Gdynia.
+Together with his owner, Adam Buczyński, he received hundreds of letters from every corner of the world, including a letter from Brigitte Bardot saying "Thank You" for the rescue of Baltic.
 Adam is also a member of the Gdynia branch of the Animal Welfare Society .

 The incident was described by Barbara Gawryluk in the book "Baltic.
 The Dog that floated on an ice floe", which inspired the director Romuald Wicza-Pokojski (Miniatura's manager) to adapt it for the stage as a documentary performance for children.
 The artists went to visit the hero of the tale several times on R/V Baltica, met the crew and heard the whole story straight from eyewitnesses.